cctechsolutions/Original_projects/capstone/README.md

 After choosing the SVD++ algorithm, I tested the accuracy of all four different filtered datasets.
 The dataset which filtered out any route names occurring less than 6 times performed the most accurate predictions.
 Thus, it was chosen to be the dataset I trained on.

->* All of the dataframes displayed discrepancies with the 1 star ratings(This is to be expected due to the inherent skewed positive ratings).
-Also, the one star ratings are not imperative to this project's goal.
-It is more important that the 1 star ratings are different enough to be filtered out of the top ten routes recommended to users.
->* Notice the 3-star rating has a fat bulge at the top of the "violin" which indicates its predicting 3-star ratings for some of the true 3-star routes.
-This was not as prominent in the other dataframes
->* The 1-star rating also has a fatter tail than the other datasets displayed

 ![](./6_README_files/accuracy.png)